Renato Natali: Biography

 He was born in Livorno.
 He did not attend a formal academy, although he was said to have learned from Guglielmo Micheli, and was a member of the Gruppo Labronico of painters that met in the Caffè Bardi in Livorno.
 He provided some of the decorations for the establishment.
-He traveled to Paris for two years in 1912, but is said to have fallen in love with Livorno while in Paris.
+He travelled to Paris for two years in 1912, but is said to have fallen in love with Livorno while in Paris.
 In Paris, he encountered the vibrant bohemian circles of artists, including Amedeo Modigliani, and the works of Toulouse Lautrec.
-He participated in many exhibitions including the Venice Biennali, as well as exhibitions in the exterior, including Brighton (England), Minnesota (USA), Buenos Aires (Argentina), Cairo (Egypt) and Athens (Greece).
+He participated in many exhibitions including the Venice Biennale, as well as exhibitions in the exterior, including Brighton (England), Minnesota (USA), Buenos Aires (Argentina), Cairo (Egypt) and Athens (Greece).
 In addition to painting, he practiced engraving, etching, and lithography.
-In 1978, he was awarded the honor of Commendatore al Merito dalla Repubblica.
+In 1978, he was awarded the honour of Commendatore al Merito dalla Repubblica.
 In 1980, Livorno sponsored a retrospective of his work.
 A "Mostra Antologica Renato Natali" was organized in 1968 by the Casa Comunale della Cultura a Livorno, and curated by Piero Caprile with a monograph by Aldo Santini.